-The Fisheries Transparency Initiative (FiTI) was incorporated on January 24, 2020 and started operating immediately.
-The Executive Committee has pleasure in presenting its first report together with the financial statements Fisheries Transparency Initiative ("FiTI Association") for the period ended December 31, 2020.
+The Fisheries Transparency Initiative (FiTI) is a global multi-stakeholder partnership and is legally institutionalised as a non-profit, non-governmental association organised under the laws of the Republic of Seychelles (in the following referred to as 'FiTI').
+The FiTI was incorporated on January 24, 2020 and started operating immediately.

+The Executive Committee has pleasure in presenting its second report together with the financial statements of FiTI for the period ended December 31, 2021.